 Federation Artisan Chocolate

-Pop in and watch them make this delicious chocolate treat.
+Please pop in and watch them make this delicious chocolate treat.
 Federation Artisan Chocolate is a little different in the way the cacao is grown.
-This full bean stoneground chocolate is handcrafted, and each bean supplier grows its bean in different regions and microclimates.
+This full bean stoneground chocolate is handcrafted, and each bean supplier grows its bean in other regions and microclimates.

 Federation Artisan Chocolate has been in Tasmania for over 30 years.
 Go for a tour or pop in to taste and purchase some delicious treats for your weekend in Hobart.

 Overall, we make an authentic, less processed and more ethical and sustainable chocolate.